 Star by setting your watch or phone to the new time zone.
 This will help get you used to the new schedule.
 I have found taking my daily medicines according to the new time zone helps my body adjust faster.

-Thank you for reading Surviving Long Flights!
+Thank you for reading maintaining sanity on long flights!
 Please leave your tips below!